 While we’re discussing the benefits of meditation for the performer, let’s talk about dancers.

-Meditation also enhances the mind-body connection, motor skills, and spatial coordination.
+It also enhances the mind-body connection, motor skills, and spatial coordination.
 The result is that you have more coordination of your movements.
-Integrative Body-Mind Training techniques (such as tai chi, qigong, and Body Scan meditation) are excellent for this.
+In particular, integrative Body-Mind Training techniques (such as tai chi, qigong, and Body Scan meditation) are excellent for this.

 And of course, meditation makes you more confident.
 When we meditate, we thicken the striatum, mesolimbic dopamine system, and prefrontal cortex according to Harvard neuroscientist Dr. Sara Lazar.
 The result is increased confidence.